-- The Target of Evaluation (TOE), the S3FS91J/S3FS91V/S3FS93I microcontroller featuring the TORNADOTM 2 cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components and contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
+7 The Target of Evaluation (TOE), the S3FT9KF/ S3FT9KT/ S3FT9KS microcontroller featuring the TORNADO[TM]2MX2 cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components, contactless and contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
 The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in the smartcard integrated circuit after being delivered by the IC Manufacturer.
-Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including a RSA asymmetric cryptography library and an [6]AIS31 compliant random number generator.
-All other software is called Smartcard Embedded Software and is not part of the TOE. - Regarding the RSA crypto library the user has the possibility to tailor this IC Dedicated Software part of the TOE during the manufacturing process by deselecting the RSA crypto library.
-Hence the TOE can be delivered with or without the functionality of the RSA crypto library what's resulting in two TOE configurations.
+Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including optional RSA/ECC public key cryptographic library, an [7]AIS20 compliant random number generation library and an [6]AIS31 compliant random number generator.
+The RSA/ECC library further includes the functionality of hash computation.
+The use for keyed hash operations like HMAC or similar security critical operations involving keys and other secrets, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
+However, this functionality is intended to be used for signature generation and verification only.
+All other software is called Smartcard Embedded Software and is not part of the TOE.

+8 Regarding the RSA and ECC library the user has the possibility to tailor this IC Dedicated Software part of the TOE during the manufacturing process by deselecting the RSA and ECC library.
+Hence the TOE can be delivered with or without the functionality of the RSA and ECC library what's resulting in two TOE configurations.
 This is considered in this Security Target and corresponding notes (indicated by "optional") are added where required.
-If the user decides not to use the RSA crypto library the library is not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) is not provided by the TOE.
-Deselecting the RSA library means excluding the code implementing functionality, which the user decided not to use.
+If the user decides not to use the RSA/ECC cryptographic library, the library is not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) and Elliptic Curve Cryptography (ECC) is not provided by the TOE.
+Deselecting RSA and ECC library means excluding the code implementing functionality, which the user decided not to use.
 Excluding the code of the deselected functionality has no impact on any other security policy of the TOE, it is exactly equivalent to the situation where the user decides just not to use the functionality.